Quality-Assurance-DAO/Ekphrasis/february-2022/blockchain-governance-principles.md

 With three or more options, no ranked voting electoral system can convert the preferences of individuals into a community-wide (complete and transitive) ranking whilst also meeting the following set of criteria:

-•Unrestricted domain (which means the universality of the ranking of preferences – that they will always be reproduced under the same conditions)
+- Unrestricted domain (which means the universality of the ranking of preferences – that they will always be reproduced under the same conditions)

-•Non-dictatorship (That no one voter dictates preferences or all other voters mimic one voter)
+- Non-dictatorship (That no one voter dictates preferences or all other voters mimic one voter)

-•Pareto efficiency (that there is unanimity of preferences, what any individual prefers is always reflected in the societal preference order).
+- Pareto efficiency (that there is unanimity of preferences, what any individual prefers is always reflected in the societal preference order).

-•Independence of irrelevant alternatives (that a choice between A & B for example should not be affected by an alternative C).
+- Independence of irrelevant alternatives (that a choice between A & B for example should not be affected by an alternative C).

 ## D) Accountability - Incentive properties